We just launched HRIS Sync, automate employee benefits management ⚡️

 To qualify for Paternity Benefit, you must have a certain number of PRSI contributions on your social record and come under one of these PRSI contribution classes:

-Class H: Non-commissioned officers (NCOs) and enlisted personnel of the Defence Forces.
-However, members of the Defence Forces paying PRSI Class H contributions cannot avail of Paternity Benefit while in service.
+• Class H: Non-commissioned officers (NCOs) and enlisted personnel of the Defence Forces.
+However, members of Defence Forces paying PRSI Class H contributions cannot avail Paternity Benefit while in service.

 How Many PRSI Contributions Do You Need?